yepengliu/TrojText/README.md

 ```
 python generate_by_openattack.py
 ```
-2. Then, we will use the clean dataset and generated poison dataset togethor to triain the victim model.
+2. Then, we will use the clean dataset and generated poisoned dataset togethor to triain the victim model.

 ## Attack a victim model